yangcheng24/yangcheng24.github.io/README.md

 In contrast, 2D vision tasks have made significant progress in mitigating similar issues, particularly through the use of Contrastive Vision-Language Pre-training (CLIP).
 By correlating vision and language, CLIP has shown promising results for zero-shot classification of "unseen" categories.
 Further enhancements have been achieved through the use of learnable tokens (CoOp), lightweight residual-style adapters (CLIP-Adapter), and efficiency improvements (Tip-Adapter).

-This naturally leads us to a question: can such promising methods be successfully transferred to the more challenging domain of 3D point clouds?
-In this blog post, we introduce PointCLIP, a novel model that addresses this question by transferring CLIP's 2D pre-trained knowledge to 3D point cloud understanding.
+This naturally leads us to a question: **can such promising methods be successfully transferred to the more challenging domain of 3D point clouds?** In this blog post, we introduce **PointCLIP**, a novel model that addresses this question by transferring CLIP's 2D pre-trained knowledge to 3D point cloud understanding.

 <div align="center">